Типи дефектів поля зору

 Loss of part or all of the left half or right half of both visual fields; does not cross the vertical median

-Optic tract or lateral geniculate body lesion; lesion in temporal, parietal, or occipital lobe (more commonly, stroke or tumor; less commonly, aneurysm or trauma); migraine (which may cause transient homonymous hemianopia)
+Lesion anywhere posterior to the optic chiasm: optic tract or lateral geniculate body lesion; lesion in temporal, parietal, or occipital lobe (more commonly, stroke or tumor; less commonly, aneurysm or trauma); migraine* (which may cause transient homonymous hemianopia)

-Adapted from Bagheri N, Wajda BN: The Wills Eye Manual: Office and emergency room diagnosis and treatment of eye disease, ed.
+Adapted from Bagheri N, Wajda BN: The Wills Eye Manual: Office and Emergency Room Diagnosis and Treatment of Eye Disease, ed.
 7. Philadelphia, Lippincott Williams &Wilkins, 2016.